Jeremy-Goldstein/University-Textbook-Marketplace-and-Study-Forum/README.md

-# Project: University Textbook Marketplace and Study Forum
+# University Textbook Marketplace and Study Forum

-### Description
 Host a website via Firebase where users post for-sale listings of textbooks and ask other users questions about class material.